femtomc/pistachio/README.md

 - [ ] [Does exposing interfaces to the elaborator enable typed metaprogramming?](https://docs.idris-lang.org/en/latest/elaboratorReflection/elabReflection.html)
 - [ ] [What are the standard compilation techniques for a dependently typed language?
 Do they differ from normal functional techniques?](https://github.com/femtomc/wowcaml)
 - [ ] How do you compile elaborator strategies?
 [Can you stage the interpreter?](https://dl.acm.org/doi/10.1145/3428232)
+- [ ] How does a module system interact with elaboration?
+- [ ] How do computational effects interact with elaboration, and proofs?

 ## Why is this?